AnanthanAmbikairajah/ananthanambikairajah/content/home/featuredtalk.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

+title = "Featured talk:"
-title = "Featured talk A summary of my PhD research" subtitle = ""
+subtitle = "A summary of my PhD research"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.